-The Gliffaes Country House Hotel is nestled in the heart of the Brecon Beacons National Park, just a 20-minute drive from Pen y Fan, with unrivalled fishing spots, a breathtaking arboretum over our 33 acres, and picturesque views of the adjacent River Usk, making it a perfect place for your Brecon Beacons break.
+The Gliffaes Country House Hotel is nestled in the heart of the Brecon Beacons National Park, just a 20-minute drive from Pen y Fan, with unrivalled fishing spots, a breathtaking arboretum over our 33 acres, and picturesque views of the adjacent River Usk, making it a perfect place for a relaxing and invigorating break.

 Online booking is available and reception will be staffed from 9am to midday from Monday to Saturday, so please do call us.